jitsi/jitsi-meet/android/README.md

-In your project, add the Maven repository `https://github.com/jitsi/jitsi-maven-repository/raw/master/releases` and the dependency `org.jitsi.react:jitsi-meet-sdk` into your `build.gradle` files.
+In your project, add the Maven repository `https://github.com/jitsi/jitsi-maven-repository/raw/master/releases` and the dependency `vmeeting.react:jitsi-meet-sdk` into your `build.gradle` files.

 The repository typically goes into the `build.gradle` file in the root of your project: